jech/galene/galene.md

 communicated to the server.

-Alternatively, the group file may specify an authorisation portal using the `"authPortal"` key
+Alternatively, the group file may specify an authorisation portal using the `"authPortal"` key.
 If an authorisation portal is specified, then the default client will redirect initial client connections to the authorisation portal.
 The authorisation portal is expected to authorise the client and then redirect it to Galene with the `username` and `token` query parameters set.

 [1]: <galene-install.md>
 [2]: <https://github.com/jech/galene-imap/>